1942–1944 musicians' strike: During the strike

 Several months passed before any effects of the strike were noticed.
-At first, the record companies hoped to call the union's bluff by releasing new recordings from their unissued stockpiles, but the strike lasted much longer than anticipated and eventually the supply of unissued recordings was exhausted.
-The companies also reissued long deleted recordings from their back catalogs, including some from as far back as the dawn of the electrical recording era in 1925.
-One reissue that was especially successful was Columbia’s release of Harry James’ "All or Nothing at All", recorded in August 1939 and released when James' new vocalist, Frank Sinatra, was still largely unknown.
-The original release carried the usual credit, "Vocal Chorus by Frank Sinatra" in small type.
-It sold around five thousand copies.
-When Columbia reissued the record in 1943 with the now famous Sinatra given top billing, and "with Harry James and his Orchestra" in small type below, the record was on the best–selling list for 18 weeks and reached number 2 on June 2, 1943.
+At first, the record companies hoped to call the union's bluff by releasing new titles from their large stockpiles of unissued discs, but the strike lasted much longer than anticipated and eventually the supply of unreleased recordings was exhausted.
+The companies also released some previously rejected titles and reissued several long deleted recordings from their back catalogs, including some from as far back as 1925, the dawn of the electrical recording era.
+One reissue that was especially successful was Columbia’s release of Harry James’ "All or Nothing at All", recorded in August, 1939 and released when James' new vocalist, Frank Sinatra, was still largely unknown.
+The original release carried the usual credit, "Vocal Chorus by Frank Sinatra" in small type and the record sold around five thousand copies; when Columbia reissued the record in 1943 with the now famous Sinatra given top billing, and "with Harry James and his Orchestra" in small type below, the record was on the best–selling list for 18 weeks and reached number 2 on June 2, 1943.

 In 1942, the song "As Time Goes By" became immensely popular after it was featured in the Warner Bros. film Casablanca.
 Rudy Vallée recorded the song for RCA Victor in 1931, and the reissue of his 12-year-old record became a number-one hit.

-As the strike extended into 1943, record companies bypassed the striking musicians by recording their popular vocalists singing with vocal groups filling the backup role normally filled by orchestras.
-Columbia, which had signed Sinatra on June 1, 1943, was keen to issue records featuring their new star; the company therefore hired Axel Stordahl as arranger and conductor for several sessions with a vocal group called the Bobby Tucker Singers.
+As the strike continued into 1943, record companies bypassed the striking musicians by recording their popular vocalists accompanied by backup vocal groups in place of an orchestra.
+Columbia had signed Sinatra on June 1, 1943 and was eager to issue records featuring their new star; the company therefore hired Axel Stordahl as arranger and conductor for several sessions with a vocal group called the Bobby Tucker Singers.
 These first sessions were on June 7, June 22, August 5, and November 10, 1943.
-Of the nine songs recorded during these sessions, seven charted on the best–selling list.
+Of the nine songs released from these sessions, seven charted on the best–selling list.
 Other recordings made this way included: